 Roughly every quarter of a year a new minor version of Optimize is released.
-These document guides you through the process of migrating your Optimize from one Optimize minor version to the other.
-This applies to any upgrades of the version number “after the first dot”, example: 2.1 to 2.2.
+These documents guide you through the process of migrating your Optimize from one Optimize minor version to the other.

-If you want to upgrade Optimize by several minor versions, you cannot do that at once but you need to perform the minor upgrades in a sequential order.
-For instance, if you want to upgrade from 2.1 to 2.4, you need to upgrade first from 2.1 to 2.2, then from 2.2 to 2.3 and finally from 2.7 to 3.0.
+If you want to upgrade Optimize by several versions, you cannot do that at once but you need to perform the upgrades in a sequential order.
+For instance, if you want to upgrade from 2.5 to 3.0, you need to upgrade first from 2.5 to 2.6, then from 2.6 to 2.7 and finally from 2.7 to 3.0.
 The following table shows the recommended upgrade paths to the latest version:

-From Optimize 2.1+ you can migrate from one minor version of Optimize to the next one without loosing the data.
+You can migrate from one version of Optimize to the next one without losing data.
 To migrate to the latest version, please perform the following steps:

 configfolder of your Elasticsearch distribution.
 There you should find a file called

 jvm.options.
 Change the values of the two properties

 1gso that Elasticsearch has enough memory configured.
 This configuration looks as follows: